stacklio/stackl/docs/content/advanced/documents_and_types.md

 **Stack_Template**
 : A template for possible stacks as a deployable set of services matched to suitable infrastructure targets

-**Infrastructure_Targe**
+**Infrastructure_Target**
-: a virtual or physical entity capable of executing software (VMâ€™s, desktop computers, â€¦), that can be targeted to run services
+: a virtual or physical entity capable of executing software (VM’s, desktop computers, …), that can be targeted to run services

 **Service**
 : Software entity that performs a small piece of functionality and has a clear set of service requirements